straydogstrut/blmresources/content/Access.md

 * To add alternative text on Instagram
 * To add alternative text on Facebook

 Note that it is currently not possible to add alternative text to Instagram Stories.
-Consider using the text feature to add Captions.

 #### Avoid images of text where possible